WillPepperr/reinforcement-deep-neural-network/README.md

 ## Note
 This project is **experimental and for personal exploration**.
 It is not intended to be fully reproducible or production-ready.
 Expect rough edges and hardcoded paths.
-The trained AI achieves approximately 1% loss compared to the 0.5% theoretical optimal loss in Blackjack.
+The trained AI achieves approximately 1% loss compared to the 0.5% theoretical optimal loss in Blackjack with the simulated rule set.

 ## License